Understanding Human Consciousness!

 While he was stimulating the brain for clinical purposes, he also stimulated other parts of brain.
 He showed that by stimulating the visual cortex, you can get people to see stars or flashes of light.
 When he stimulated the auditory cortex, people could hear buzzing signals.
 When he went deeper into the brain, into the temporal cortex, he could elicit complex perceptions.
 A patient would say things like, "I'm sitting on the back porch of my mother's house and she's calling me to dinner."

 Note from Technophile: Wilder Penfield did all of this in the 1930s, but the field never went anywhere because he knew nothing about the circuitry of the brain.
 Penfield was just stimulating neural tissue.
 He could elicit conscious phenomena, but he gained no insight into how, exactly, the conscious phenomena are related to the activated neurons.
 Now we know about single cells, neural circuits, and their selective properties.
 So we can make better hypotheses about how cells might contribute to cognitive phenomena such as perception or memory or attention.
-The second part, and one that is far more philosophical and complex, is how that brain activity translates into consciousness -- a person's self-awareness and perception of the world around them.
+The second part, and one that is far more philosophical and complex, is how that brain activity translates into consciousness -- a person's self-awareness and perception of the world around them.:: Source: [Newsome Lab]

 :: Innovation: Exploring the frontier of human consciousness.